Master of Arts in Gender and Development from the University of Nairobi, Kenya; Bachelor of Arts in law from Pune University, India

-Prior to joining ICRW, Evelyne served as the Senior Regional Director for Africa at the Center for Reproductive Rights based in Nairobi, Kenya.
-In this role, she was responsible for developing, communicating, and executing strategies, as well as mobilizing resources to ensure successful delivery and sustainability of the mandate of the Center in Africa.
+Prior to joining ICRW, Evelyne served as the Senior Regional Director for Africa at the Center for Reproductive Rights (the Center) based in Kenya.
+In this role, she was responsible for developing, communicating, and executing strategies, as well as mobilizing resources to ensure successful delivery and sustainability of the Center’s mandate in Africa.

-Evelyne began her career in 2001 as a State Law Officer in the Office of the Attorney General of Kenya working mostly with poor and vulnerable widows in the administration of estates particularly the identification and collection of assets and beneficiaries, litigation, and subsequent transfer of estates.
-She also has written a number of opinion and issue-oriented articles, primarily on women’s rights and holds a bachelor’s degree in law from Pune University, India and a master’s degree in Gender and Development from the University of Nairobi, Kenya.
-She is a board member of FP2030 and the Chairperson of the Advisory Committee of the Reproductive Health Network – Kenya.
+Evelyne began her career in 2001 as a State Law Officer in the Office of the Attorney General of Kenya.
+She worked mostly with poor and vulnerable widows in the administration of estates particularly the identification of assets and beneficiaries, litigation, and subsequent transfer of estates.

+Evelyne has written several opinion and issue-oriented articles, primarily on women’s rights and holds a bachelor’s degree in law from Pune University, India and a master’s degree in Gender and Development from the University of Nairobi, Kenya.
+She is a board member of FP2030 and the Chairperson of the Advisory Board of the Reproductive Health Network – Kenya.
 She is also a member of Kenya’s Family Planning Total Market Approach Implementation Taskforce.
-She’s an alumna of WomenLift Health’s inaugural East Africa leadership journey, a program that provides the tools, mentorship, and coaching support to help expand the power and influence of women leaders in global health.
+She’s an alumna of WomenLift Health’s East Africa leadership journey, a program that provides the tools, mentorship, and coaching support to help expand the power and influence of women leaders in global health.
 She is also council member of The Council for Responsible Social Media .